nigelkurgan/snakepro/README.md

 bash run_slurm.sh spectronaut_all       # Full quantification for Spectronaut
 bash run_slurm.sh summarize_qc          # QC reports only
 ```
 In the `config/config.yml` file, there is an argument for "workflow" or "cohort" or "all".
-This tells the pipeline on whether or not you have some grouping variables where you want to split your searches based on (e.g., workflow could = different tissues from the same individual and cohort could indicate different hospital/collection date)
+This tells the pipeline on whether or not you have some grouping variables where you want to split your searches based on (e.g., workflow could = different tissues from the same individual and cohort could indicate different hospitals/collection dates)

 Specifying this enabless the {tool}_all to run the specified request.
 i.e., if you run workflow